-A couple months ago I hosted an episode of the At Home podcast where I talked about the dangers of pornography and why we need to work tirelessly to protect our children from it.
+A couple months ago I hosted an episode of the At Home podcast (sorry this podcast is no longer available.
+But you can listen to me on the same subject here.) where I talked about the dangers of pornography and why we need to work tirelessly to protect our children from it.
 I then wrote a blog post on the same subject.
 After the episode aired and the blog post was published, the responses came pouring in.
 To be honest, I was overwhelmed by them.
 I felt the weight of the stories people shared with me, and that weight was so heavy on my heart.

-There were parents, compelled to check their children’s phones or devices, who then found porn.
+There were messages from parents, compelled by the episode to check their children’s phones or devices, and then found porn.
 There were college girls who shared they were addicted to pornography, and many of their friends were too.
 There were marriages damaged or even broken by porn.
 And perhaps the hardest of all to hear, was the message from a wife who asked for prayer for her husband.
 He serves in law enforcement and investigates child pornography.
 Oh my heart ached for that man and what he must experience in order to protect children at risk.

 So as I processed these stories, I kept researching.
 I’m reading books and articles, and trying to find out all I can about pornography, so that I can better convince parents that it is a tremendous threat to the life long health and well being of their children.
 I want parents to see how devious and clever the porn industry is, so that parents will recognize that putting a few restrictions on their kids phone isn’t enough.
 The porn industry wants your child to see pornography and then wants them to keep coming back to it again and again and again.